Apollo9999/Creative-Data-Model/README.md

 # Creative-Data-Model

 This project is an OCR (tesseract) web interface to upload images.
-The idea of this project is to study technologies like Python, Django, Tesseract(OCR), Continuous Integration, Celery, etc...
+The idea of this project is to study technologies like Python, Django, Tesseract(OCR), Continuous Integration,  etc...

 ## How to install and Run